 #3: Is the condo development FHA-approved?

-Condos are a good foot in the real estate door for many first time home buyers, many of whom rely on FHA loans.
+Condos are a good foot in the real estate door for many first-time home buyers, many of whom rely on FHA loans.
 These loans are popular because they only require a buyer to have a 3.5% downpayment.

-If you are relying on one of these loans you will need to ask if the condo developments is approved to accept FHA loans.
+If you are relying on one of these loans you will need to ask if the condo development is approved to accept FHA loans.
 Some developments will be but many will not.
 If you are relying on an FHA loan, your condominium options will probably be more limited compared to if you were using a conventional loan with a bigger downpayment.

 For a condominium to be FHA-certified, it must meet certain FHA loan requirements.
 These include a minimum percentage of units that must be owner-occupied and a set maximum on the number of owners who are in arrears on their HOA dues.

 The HOA must undergo a certification process in order to get FHA approval.
 Unfortunately, some HOA's just couldn't be bothered with the hassle of going through the process.
 It's a little short-sighted since they are reducing the saleability of their homes (assuming they would meet the FHA criteria).

 #4: Is there a rental cap?